david-wei-01001/david-wei-01001.github.io/_posts/CNExcerpt.md

 - Charlie and I looked at common stocks or marketable equities as being businesses

+- We have no attempt made to predict markets.

+- The market isn't there to instruct you.
+It is there to serve you.

 ### 2023 Morning

 - New things coming along don't take away the opportunities.
 What gives you opportunities is other people doing dumb things.